 Below are a couple of visualisations I created looking at the impact that vaccines have had in the UK.

-Experimenting with different mediums, the measles graphic was created using ink on paper, and the whooping cough using charcoal.
+The measles graphic was created using ink on paper, and the whooping cough using charcoal.
 Digital text was added to both.

 Source for both graphics: https://www.gov.uk/government/publications/notifiable-diseases-historic-annual-totals.
 These are notifications of disease.
 A proportion of notified cases are shown subsequently not to be the implicated infection.
 Totals for 2018 are provisional.

 My examples above are not perfect, but key features of these visuals are: